Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 Impacts

-Leads to dissatisfaction, negative reviews, and higher app uninstall rates.
+This leads to dissatisfaction, trust issues, reading abandonment, negative reviews, and higher app uninstall rates.

 New or light users are less likely to engage, explore, or convert to paid plans.